bitpwr/qaketool/README.md

 # CMake build tool for Android and Qt

-_**Q**t**A**ndroidcma**KE**_ tool is a guide how to build Android applications using Qt and CMake on Linux systems.
-It uses the toolchain file directly from the Android NDK.
+_**Q**t**A**ndroidcma**KE**_ tool is a guide how to build CMake based Qt applications for Android on Linux systems.
+It uses the toolchain file in the Android NDK.
 The guide is tested to work with NDK version 16b, which by default uses the clang 5.0 compiler with gnu stl.
-From NDK v17, the llvm stl will be used by default and this might become problematic when combined with pre-built Qt libraries.

 ## Prerequisites